Starring James Stewart, Grace Kelly, Thelma Ritter, Wendell Corey, and Raymond Burr

 The script, by John Michael Hayes from a short story by Cornell Woolrich, is clever, but its cleverness goes beyond dialogue.
 It creates thematic complexity that indicts the whole project of movie-going as a form of voyeurism.
 It builds a protagonist, a seeming bystander, who is thoroughly intertwined with both the crime of the film and this theme.

-The opening shot, which pans across a Greenwich Village courtyard and continues through the apartment of L.B.
+The opening series of shots, which pan across a Greenwich Village courtyard and continues through the apartment of L.B.
 Jeffries (Stewart), establishes several facts about Jeffries (Jeff) without any dialogue.
 The audience learns that he has a broken leg, is a photographer, and probably got his leg broken while photographing a car wreck.
 These facts suggest certain character traits.
 As a photographer, a professional observer, Jeff looks at the world with a keen eye, recording events and actions, but he himself does not act.
 Even though he is willing to put himself in danger, as in standing in the middle of a racetrack, he does not so much participate in life as watch, experiencing life vicariously.
 The act of watching and vicarious action are important thematic concerns in the film.

 Both Mr. and Mrs. Thorwald parallel Jeffries.
 Like Mrs. Thorwald, he is an invalid, confined to one space, and, as Mr. Thorwald poses a threat to his wife, Lisa (Kelly), Jeff’s girlfriend, threatens the life Jeff has established for himself.
 Of course, Mr. Thorwald kills his wife, and Lisa merely wants to domesticate Jeff.
 Mr. Thorwald provides a deeper comparison to Jeff.
 Just as the salesman is trapped in marriage to an invalid, Lisa seeks to contain Jeff in marriage.
 Jeff’s secret desire for resistance becomes actualized in the murder of Mrs. Thorwald, an action Jeff can experience vicariously through watching.